S-Retr0/learning-git/README.md

 ```
 $ git remote add origin https://github.com/user-name/repository-name.git
 ```
 A project may have many remote repositories at the same time.
 To be able to tell them apart we give them different names.
-Traditionally the main remote repository in git is called "origin".
+Traditionally the main remote repository in git is called `origin`.

+### Uploading to a Server (git push)
+We